-- The meeting took place virtually on 5 November between all of the consortium partners, the Project Officer from the European Commission's Research Executive Agency, representatives from the advisory boards foreseen for the project, as well as two envisaged end-user partners from Spain and Turkey. - On 12th November 2020, presentation to key European Commission services, Agencies and Joint Undertaking - Virtual presentation and discussion of the project on 12/11 with (26 participants); representatives announced for: Directorate General (DG) Migration and Home Affairs (DG HOME), DG Communication Networks, Content and Technology (DG CNECT), DG Defence Industry and Space (DG DEFIS), DG Mobility and Transport (DG MOVE), DG Joint Research Centre (DG JRC), European Union Agency for Railways (ERA), Shift2Rail Joint Undertaking (Shift2Rail), Research Executive Agency (REA). - On 14-15 December 2020, first end-users and Advisory Board workshop: - Two workshop sessions were held virtually on 14-15 December 2020 focussing on understanding of current threats face by railways and metro stakeholders.
-The Consortium used the workshop to present initially identified operational requirements and presented a matrix pitching impact against probability to determine which priority to give to each threat.
-Concrete use-cases ensured discussions remained grounded in reality, and allowed the collection of further end-user needs. - On 17 December 2020, presentation to the Ethical Board members - Virtual presentation of the project to the Ethical Board with discussion on aims of the Board and those ethical issues which were identified as most relevant for SAFETY4RAILS.
+The meeting took place virtually on 5 November between all of the consortium partners, the Project Officer from the European Commission's Research Executive Agency, representatives from the advisory boards foreseen for the project, as well as two envisaged end-user partners from Spain and Turkey.

+• On 12th November 2020, presentation to key European Commission services, Agencies and Joint Undertaking:

+Virtual presentation and discussion of the project on 12/11 with (26 participants); representatives announced for: Directorate General (DG) Migration and Home Affairs (DG HOME), DG Communication Networks, Content and Technology (DG CNECT), DG Defence Industry and Space (DG DEFIS), DG Mobility and Transport (DG MOVE), DG Joint Research Centre (DG JRC), European Union Agency for Railways (ERA), Shift2Rail Joint Undertaking (Shift2Rail), Research Executive Agency (REA).

+On 14-15 December 2020, first end-users and Advisory Board workshop:

+Two workshop sessions were held virtually on 14-15 December 2020 focussing on understanding of current threats face by railways and metro stakeholders.
+The Consortium used the workshop to present initially identified operational requirements and presented a matrix pitching impact against probability to determine which priority to give to each threat, based on the analysis of past incidents and failures.
+Concrete use-cases ensured discussions remained grounded in reality and allowed the collection of further end-user needs.

+• On 17 December 2020, presentation to the Ethical Board members:

+Virtual presentation of the project to the Ethical Board with discussion on aims of the Board and those ethical issues which were identified as most relevant for SAFETY4RAILS.

-• On 15 March 2021, second workshop with the external experts of the advisory board:
+On 15 March 2021, second workshop with the external experts of the Advisory Board:

-• The second workshop was held virtually on 15 March 2021.
-After almost 6 months of work, the consortium partners presented the work achieved regarding the identification of needs and requirements from the end-use perspective on the threat landscape, as well as specific requirements for standardisation and interoperability.
-Security experts from railways companies, authorities, EU agency as well as ethical experts attended the meeting and exchanged views with the partners on these first results.
+The second workshop was held virtually on 15 March 2021.
+After almost 6 months of work, the consortium partners presented the work achieved regarding the identification of needs and requirements from the end-user perspective on the S4R Information system, as well as specific requirements for standardisation and interoperability.
+Security experts from railways companies, authorities, EU agency as well as ethical experts attended the meeting and exchanged views with the partners on these first results, as ranked into different priority the requirements presented (use of Slido as an interactive voting system).

-• On 29 April 2021, third workshop with the external experts of the advisory board:
+• On 29 April 2021, third workshop with the external experts of the Advisory Board: